dotdum/realloc_adventure/README.md

 ![Screenshot of the Shiny App](fig/ss1.png)

-The following steps will allow you to run the `realloc_adventure` Shiny App on your own computer:
+The following steps will allow you to run the `realloc_adventure` Shiny App (above screenshot) on your own computer:

 * Make sure you have [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/) installed.
 * Go to the `Code` button on the top right of this page and then click `Download zip` (see below screenshot).